 In some Indian cultures (Rishi is Bengali), an annaprashan is held to celebrate a child’s first feeding of solid food.
 I’ve had a ton of people ask about what a rice ceremony is so I thought I’d explain it!
 I think these are all a little different depending on each family (similar to how everyone celebrates holidays a little different) but this is how we did it with Rishi’s family.

-So what is an annaprashan?
+What is an annaprashan?

 An annaprashan, or rice ceremony, literally means “the eating of food”.
+In Bengal, the ceremony is called Mukhe Bhaat, literally means “rice in your mouth”.
+Rishi’s family seems to use both interchanging.

 It is typically done in odd months for girls and even months for boys.
 We did this ceremony with Roy when he was about 10 months so he had been eating food for a while but since Penelope was just 5.5 months, this was literally her first bite of food!